hashicorp/packer-plugin-lxd/.github/CONTRIBUTING.md

-# Contributing to LXD Plugin
+# Contributing to incus Plugin

 **First:** if you're unsure or afraid of _anything_, just ask or submit the issue or pull request anyway.
 You won't be yelled at for giving your best